ServerlessOpsIO/serverlessops-workshops/02-operations/02-architecture/README.md

         * cost & performance (bypass APIG to lower cost and increase performance) -->

-In this module we're cover event driven architecture.
+In this module we'll cover event driven architecture and asynchronous service communication.
 We'll do this by refactoring the _wild-rydes-ride-record_ service to support an event driven architecture in addition to its microservice web request architecture.

 ## Goals and Objectives

 <!-- FIXME: Fix goals and objectives. -->
 __Objectives:__
-* Understand event-driven architecture and how it affects
+* Understand event-driven architecture and asynchronous service communication.

 __Goals:__
 * Refactor _wild-rydes-request-ride_ for event-driven architecture.

 ## Event-Driven Architecture
 <!-- FIXME: Add diagram of current arch and future arch -->
 So far the Wild Rydes application has used a traditional web services microservice design.
-That is, we have separately deployable services that do a particular thing well and communication is performed between services via web requests.
+That is, we have separately deployable services that do a particular thing well and communication is performed synchronously between services via web requests.
 Here is an illustration of the Wild Rydes architecture currently.

 ![Service Diagram](../../images/wild-rydes-microservices.png)